7Petrichor7/Python_Supplement/README.md

 It cover pratice and applications of model topics including:

 <h2>Causality</h2>
   What is cause
   there is always three explanations: X causes Y; Y causes X; and Z causes both X and Y.
   Need for additional information: pure ``data’’ cannot distinguish between these explanations Refresh R, dplyr, ggplot, rmarkdown

-Causality in linear regression framework
+<h2>Causality in linear regression framework</h2>
   Before-after, cross-sectional estimators
     What is cause
     there is always three explanations: X causes Y; Y causes X; and Z causes both X and Y.